Jesse-V/OnioNS-server/README.md

 > 4. Click "Use Custom Proxy Settings"
 > 5. Change port to 9050 and hit OK.
 > 6. Close the Tor Browser.

+### Usage

+> 1. Open two terminals, A and B.
+> 2. In Terminal A, run **./tor-onions**
-> 7. In the Terminal, run the generated binary with **./tor-client**
+> 3. In Terminal B, run **./tor-client**
-> 8. Open the Tor Browser and just ignore the Tor warning.
+> 4. Open the Tor Browser and just ignore the Tor warning.
-> 9. Type "example.tor" into the URL field.
+> 5. Type "example.tor" into the URL field.
-> 10. In a moment, you should arrive at a hidden service.
+> 6. In a moment, you should arrive at a hidden service.
+> 7. Note the debug output in both Terminals.